trevSykes/PizzaDronz/README.md

 The Jackson API was invaluable when it came to deserialising REST server data and serialising the required output files.
 For the pathfiner, I utitlised an adjusted A-star search algorithm --- a key concept from my Year 2 course Reasoning and Agents.

-My main takeaways from this was how to create a project that used intentional structure and design to meet requirements; as well as learning how to utilise Maven to build a functional Java application.
+My main takeaways from this was how to create a project that used intentional structure and design to meet requirements, as well as learning how to utilise Maven to build a functional Java application.

 # Details